 - Brief everyone.
 Even if someone is coming in to help with a specific aspect—say, storyboards—they still need to know what the project goal is.
 This will influence how they approach their work and might even result in some better suggestions.

 - Get sign-off at every stage.
-To make sure things go as smoothly as possible, have stakeholders sign-off on creative at every stage.
+To make sure things go as smoothly as possible, have stakeholders sign-off on the creative at every stage.
 That way there are no big surprises when they see the final product.

 - Share ideas early and often.
 Great creative collaboration is a beautiful thing.
 You all share the same goal: to make great creative work.
 Therefore, everyone should be invested in the creative process.
 You certainly don’t want to step on toes, but we find that a healthy conversation—even debate—often results in better work.